Two-wheel drive (AWD) eBike Custom Conversion System, installed.

 Story of the old versions, plus listing of the parts:

 Powerful 1000 Watt System, Power On Demand (POD), Front Hub Motor, including a High Quality, Safe, 1.5 KWH 50V Nissan Leaf Lithium Manganese (LiMn2O4) Battery

 Story and the Specs:

-The kit didn't include the battery, of course, so I researched and learned about the new Lithium-Manganese Batteries, and fell in love with them!
+The kit didn't include the battery, of course, so I researched and that was when I first learned about the new Lithium-Manganese Batteries, and fell in love with their characteristics!

-It was expensive, but I was passed of caring for expense in that department!
-I wanted juice, and was willing to pay for it!
-So I did not hesitate and got it.
+It was expensive, but I was passed the point of worrying for expense; I wanted power and reliability, and was willing to pay for it.
+So, without hesitation, I purchased my new ESC for about $275.00.